-Double check the orientation of the filter prior to installation.
-There is a very obvious arrow on the unit showing the direction of water.
-If installed backwards, the filter will not clean.
+Double-check the orientation of the filter prior to installation.
+There is a very obvious arrow on the unit showing the direction of the water.
+If installed backward, the filter will not clean.
 All that’s necessary is to install the couplers and cement into the water line.

 There is a 1/2′ MPT nipple on the bottom of the sediment bowl for the addition of a discharge hose.
 However, unlike manual sediment filters, there is no valve required here.
 In the operating position, this nipple is closed and no water flows.